 Adult patients have the moral and legal right to make decisions about their own medical care.
 Because young children are not able to make complex decisions for themselves, the authority to make medical decisions on behalf of a child usually falls to the child's parents.

 Who has the authority to make decisions for children?

-In most cases, a child's parents are the persons who care the most about their child and know the most about him.
-As a result, parents are expected to make the best medical decisions for their children.
+In most cases, a child's parents are the persons who care the most about their child and know the most about him or her.
+As a result, parents are better situated than most others to understand the unique needs of their child and to make decisions that are in the child’s interests.
 Furthermore, since many medical decisions will also affect the child's family, parents can factor family issues and values into medical decisions about their children.

 When can parental authority to make medical decisions for their children be challenged?

 Medical caretakers have an ethical and legal duty to advocate for the best interests of the child when parental decisions are potentially dangerous to the child's health, imprudent, neglectful, or abusive.
-When satisfactory resolution cannot be attained through respectful discussion and ethics consultation, seeking a court order for appropriate care might be necessary.
+As a general rule, medical caretakers and others should challenge parental decisions when those decisions place the child at significant risk of serious harm.
+When satisfactory resolution cannot be attained through respectful discussion and ethics consultation, seeking involvement of a State child protection agency or a court order might be necessary.

 What if parents are unavailable and a child needs medical treatment?